The Voice (Seinfeld): Production

 This episode was originally going to be titled "The Backslide," and the production script was titled "The Bladder System".

 The basis of the talking stomach was Seinfeld writer Spike Feresten's real life experience of imagining his girlfriend's butt talking to him while she slept.
 He recounted the idea to his fellow writers on Seinfeld, where the butt's "voice" became an inside joke.
 After the writing staff incorporated it into an episode, Jerry Seinfeld decided to change it to her belly button talking to him, so that it wouldn't appear to be a cheap joke.
 The writers recognized that the talking butt/stomach joke didn't make sense and intended the humor to come out of Jerry and his friends' enthusiasm for the joke rather than the joke itself, feeling that most people could relate to enjoying a joke that doesn't make sense to anyone outside their circle of friends.
 Feresten told his girlfriend about the voice and that they were making an entire Seinfeld episode around it, and she became offended and walked out on him.
-When told about this, Seinfeld said they should use it as a scene in the episode and encouraged Feresten to talk to his girlfriend again and write down what happens.
+When told about this, Seinfeld said they should use it as a scene in the episode and encouraged Feresten to talk to his girlfriend again and write down what happened.

-The scene where Jerry makes a decision between being with Claire and having the inside belly button joke was a running joke following from scenes in "The Invitations" and "The Engagement".
+The scene at the pier where Jerry makes a decision between being with Claire and doing The Voice is an in-joke in itself as it alludes to previous pier scenes in "The Invitations" and "The Engagement".

 The character Darin was named after Darin Henry, Larry David's assistant (who also wrote a handful of Seinfeld episodes after David's departure from the series).

 The George story was partially inspired by a behind-the-scenes incident on The Cosby Show.
 The show's producers asked one of the writers to leave the show so that they could hire another writer whom they found preferable.
 The writer already on staff refused to quit and continued to show up to work despite the antagonism of his bosses, since his contract required that he be paid for a year.
 Eventually his bosses resorted to buying him out of his contract just to get rid of him.

 Sequences which were too complicated to film before a studio audience, such as Elaine's backsliding montage, were filmed on September 1, 1997, and the audience taping was done on September 3.